Best Ways to Regain Custody After Drug Abuse: Understanding Your Rights in Addiction Recovery and Child Custody Cases

 Can a recovering alcoholic or drug user regain child custody after the Family Court ruled against them because of their substance abuse?

-If the Family Court's decision to deny or restrict your child custody rights hinged on your past struggles with alcohol abuse or drug abuse, it's important to be aware that there is a pathway to demonstrate your commitment to sobriety and potentially regain custody.
+If the Family Court's decision to deny or restrict your child custody rights hinged on your past struggles with alcohol abuse or drug abuse, it's important to be aware that there is a pathway through addiction treatment to demonstrate your commitment to sobriety and potentially regain custody.

-Parents who once struggled with drugs or alcohol addiction but subsequently completed rehab treatment and achieved recovery often want their parenting time back.
-These parents want to rebuild fractured relationships with their children – relationships they never intended to damage or destroy.
-But fighting addiction is hard, and many parents succumb to life’s pressure, pain, and stress by self-medicating with alcohol or drugs.
+Parents who once struggled with drugs or alcohol addiction but subsequently completed rehab treatment and achieved recovery often want their parenting time with their children back.
+These parents, now focused on their recovery and addiction treatment, want to rebuild fractured family relationships with their children – relationships they never intended to damage or destroy.
+But fighting addiction is hard, and many parents who are in recovery and undergoing treatment succumb to life’s pressure, pain, and stress by self-medicating with alcohol or drugs, which can further harm their relationships with their children.

 So, “Can a recovering alcoholic get custody?”
 In many cases, the answer is “yes.”

 If you are struggling with addiction, your right to visitation, parenting time, or overall child custody rights can legally be limited until you can demonstrate a period of sustained sobriety.
-You retain your right to continue a relationship with your child.
-Still, the Court can restrict visitation in any way it decides would be in the child's best interests.
+You retain your right to continue a relationship with your children.
+Still, the Court can restrict visitation in any way it decides would be in the children's best interests.

-The extent to which child custody and visitation are affected often depends on the severity of a parent’s alcohol dependence or drug addiction.
-Regarding cases involving alcoholism, Family Courts are primarily concerned with implementing appropriate safeguards so a child may continue to flourish under both parents’ guardianship.
+The extent to which child custody and visitation are affected often depends on the severity of a parent’s alcohol dependence or drug addiction and their progress toward regaining custody.
+Regarding cases involving alcoholism, Family Courts are primarily concerned with implementing appropriate safeguards so children may continue to flourish under both parents’ guardianship.

 It’s unusual for a Family Court Judge to want to keep children from their parents.
-However, a Court's paramount consideration when determining issues of access to a child is the best interests of the child, not the parent.
+However, a Court's paramount consideration when determining issues of access to children is the best interests of the children, not the parent.

 Addiction, Dependence, and Substance Abuse

 These three words are often used interchangeably.
 However, they can reference prescription drugs, illicit drugs, or alcohol.
-The language you use to describe your past or current substance abuse may affect your child custody or co-parenting arrangements.
-Regaining custody once lost is difficult in any circumstance, but it is especially challenging to regain custody after drug or alcohol abuse.
-With commitment and persistence, parents can demonstrate their recovery, and increased parenting time can be achieved.
+The language you use to describe your past or current Substance Abuse Disorder may affect your child custody or co-parenting arrangements.
+Regaining custody once lost is difficult in any circumstance, but it is especially challenging to regain custody of your children after drug or alcohol addiction.
+With commitment and persistence in their recovery and treatment for a Substance Abuse Disorder, parents can demonstrate their progress, and increased parenting time with their children can be achieved.

 Man sitting on a couch looking at the Soberlink app on his tablet